DabaoHuang/Lambda-s3-images-resize/README.md

  - SOURCE_PREFIX - Your source prefix path.
  - TARGET_BUCKET - Your target s3 bucket.
  - TARGET_PREFIX - Your target prefix path.
+ - SOURCE_REPLACE - If your source is a url, You can paste a domain & '/' to replace it without 'http://' or 'https://'.

 ## Execution role
 Must be attach a ROLE from below policy to AWS Lambda function.